Everything Nintendo showed at E3 2019

 Dark Crystal: Age of Resistance Tactics

-The upcoming Netflix TV series Dark Crystal: Age of Resistance (based on the ’80s fantasy flick Dark Crystal) is. getting its own game.
+The upcoming Netflix TV series Dark Crystal: Age of Resistance (based on the ’80s fantasy flick Dark Crystal) is getting its own game.

 The Legend of Zelda: Link’s Awakening